doganmehmet/PortfolioAnalytics.jl/README.md

 ### Bug reports
-Please report any issues via the Github issue tracker.
+Please report any issues via the GitHub issue tracker.
 All types of issues are welcome and encouraged; this includes bug reports, documentation typos, feature requests, etc.